protontypes/open-sustainable-technology/README.md

 - [epair](https://github.com/ropensci/epair) - Use R to get data from the Environmental Protection Agency API.
 - [Siphon](https://github.com/Unidata/siphon) - A collection of Python utilities for retrieving atmospheric and oceanic data from remote sources, focusing on being able to retrieve data from Unidata data technologies.
 - [NEON](https://github.com/NEONScience/NEON-utilities) - The National Ecological Observatory Network provides open data to understand changing ecosystems.
+- [SynopticPy](https://github.com/blaylockbk/SynopticPy) - Gives you access to real-time and historical surface-based weather and environmental observations for thousands of stations.

 ### Curated Lists